Mythos-ready Security Program — CISO Playbook

 • Canadian-Bank Assessor Scorecard — first playbook on the wiki; sector-specific (Canadian FRFI) ~65-question scorecard with L1-L5 section maturity.
 Use for organization-specific maturity scoring (compares an organization to a regulatory floor); use the Mythos-ready playbook for industry-wide near-term operational response.

 • Agentic AI Security CMM 2026 — measures agent-security maturity across nine domains; the Mythos-ready Risk Register is complementary (it catalogs Mythos-era enterprise risk across the broader cyber program).
-A CMM cross-walk to the Mythos-ready PA-table is a deferred wiki task.
+It scores the maturity behind PA 3 (Defend Your Agents), which is the securing-the-agents layer shared with the Agentic SOC pair below.

 • Frontier AI for Vulnerability Discovery — production-paths thesis on the offensive/defensive AI-vuln-discovery axis.
 This playbook’s PA 1 names the specific tools to deploy.